YSFHQ/migrator/readme.md

 ### To Do

-- Add posttype column to schema use forum_id and topic_id to generate for existing posts
 - YSUpload meta import should search for existing Drupal addon posts which use YSUpload if it finds it, then update post_id in YSUpload post model to point to Drupal post
 - Implement file transfer process for YSUpload